DFHack/dfhack/docs/plugins/spectate.rst

      - =D
      - COLOR_LIGHTCYAN

-Keep in mind that the text will look different with the game's font.
+Keep in mind that the text may look different when rendered in the game's font.

 Overlays
 --------